ovh/manager/packages/manager-components/README.md

 ## Import component to another project

-The react super component is not builded so you can import directly selected components Just update your `tsconfig.json` :
+The react super component is not builded so you can import directly from the workspace like this :
-`         "@ui-manager/*": [
-        "../../../ui-manager/src/components/*"
-      ]
-    `

-And import like this :
-`import Tile from '@ui-manager/tile'`
+`import Tile from '@ovhcloud/manager-components'`

 ## Main Scripts